Stein's method, smoothing and functional approximation

-\begin{remark} For bounded Lipschitz functionals, similar calculations can be carried through, based on the estimate~\eqref{des_bdd}.
-From~\eqref{X-cty-bnd}, it follows by integration that {$\IE \| X_{n,\eps} - X_n \| = \bigo\bigl(\eps^{(p-2)/(2p)}\bigr)$}, so that the bound~\eqref{des_bdd} is easily seen to be of order
+\begin{remark} Fix $T=1$.
+For the bounded Wasserstein distance, similar calculations can be carried through, based on the bound given in Corollary~\ref{LP-corollary}.
+From~\eqref{X-cty-bnd}, it follows by integration that $\IE \| X_{n,\eps} - X_n \| = \bigo\bigl(\eps^{(p-2)/(2p)}\bigr)$, so that the bound~\eqref{Cor-BW-bnd} is easily seen to be of order